Chicago restaurant offers $13,000 martini, and at least one customer has decided it's worth it

 The $13,000 Marrow Martini is on the menu at Adalina restaurant, located on State Street.
 It’s a smoked heirloom tomato mezcal martini created by Colin Hofer, who was named sommelier of the year by Michelin Guide in 2022.

-What makes the cocktail extra special?
-It comes with a tennis necklace from Marrow Fine, a Gold Coast jewelry house.
-It features 150 diamonds in 14-karat gold.
+What makes the cocktail extra special is that it comes with a tennis necklace from Marrow Fine, a Gold Coast jewelry house.
+The necklace features 150 diamonds in 14-karat gold.

-The cocktail has been available now for a few days, and a rep for Marrow told CBS News Chicago that a man recently bought one for his wife, who is a fan of the San Diego-based based jeweler.
+The cocktail has been available now for a few days, and the founder of Marrow said that a man recently bought one for his wife, who is a fan of the San Diego-based jeweler.

-“The client that purchased the martini wanted to do something special and surprise his wife,” said Marrow Fine publicist Georgia Mack.
+“The client that purchased the martini wanted to do something special and surprise his wife,” said Marrow Fine founder Jillian Sassone.
 “They both love Marrow Fine, and the martini was the perfect gift.
 They were the first to order the martini.”

 The cocktail is made with Clase Axul Mezcal with clarified heirloom tomato water and lemon basil olive oil.
 To add to the mystery of what comes inside, the entire cocktail is presented inside a smoke-filled cloche.